msb1/covid19-tracker-fitter/README.md

 to COVID19 in several states, especially in New York.
 This of course significantly changes model predictions.
-Hopefully, this is honest reporting but there are issues of concern which stem from adding many deaths to the COVID19 count without knowledge of whether COVID19 was involved - e.g., no COVID19 testing was done in numerous recently added deaths. </h6>
+Hopefully, this is honest reporting but there are issues of concern which stem from adding many deaths to the COVID19 count without knowledge of whether COVID19 was involved - e.g., no COVID19 testing was done in numerous recently added deaths.
+(And also it is hoped that this is not being done to get close to the latest model estimates and support the current USA shutdown.)</h6>

 <h4>CovidTracker.ipynb</h4>
 <ol>